Esso: United Kingdom

 In 1888, the Anglo American Oil Company opened its head office in London, which eventually became a part of Esso.
 In August 1998, Tesco announced a partnership with Esso, opening chains of Tesco Express stores located within forecourts, which continues today.
 In February 2000, the two companies were opening one new store a month, creating 4,000 jobs.

 Esso Blue

 Esso Blue was the brand name of Esso's paraffin oil (kerosene) for domestic heaters in countries such as the United Kingdom.
-Their television advertising song from the 1950s, through to the 1970s, was the famous "Bom, Bom, Bom, Bom, Esso Blue!"
+Their television advertising slogan, from the 1950s through to the 1970s, was the famous "Bom, Bom, Bom, Bom, Esso Blue!"

+The TV ads. featured 'Joe', a bowler-hatted, animated salesman.
+Joe, a humble, tongue-tied dealer trying to promote Esso Blue, famously stumbled over his words and introduced himself by mistakenly saying, "Hello, I'm the Esso Blee Dooler," instead of Esso Blue Dealer.
+This deliberate 'Spoonerism' was a runaway success, and firmly imprinted the brand in the public consciousness.

 One campaign used the well-known song tune of "Smoke Gets in Your Eyes" reworded as: "They asked me how I knew, it was Esso Blue, I of course replied, with lower grades one buys, smoke gets in your eyes.
 The non-smoking paraffin".

 The track was released as a flexi disk which was given away free in hardware stores.